 Termination of Domestic Partnership can be found on the HR website forms page.

-However, they do qualify if the Student is holding a Teaching Assistantship, Graduate Assistantship, Research Assistantship or a Project Assistantship with the university as defined within University Policy.
+Not generally, only if the Student holding a Teaching Assistantship, Graduate Assistantship, Research Assistantship or a Project Assistantship with the university as defined within University Policy.
 The overall policy is the same as for the faculty and staff, previously listed.
-All other students receive care through Student Health and Counseling: http://shac.unm.edu/ , but it is only available to the enrolled student. https://hr.unm.edu/benefits/student-health-plan.
+All other students receive care through Student Health and Counseling: http://shac.unm.edu/ , but it is only available to the enrolled student. https://hr.unm.edu/benefits/student-health-plan

 There are two gender-inclusive restrooms.
 The one accessible to students is labeled “All Gender” and there is one in the Law School Administrative Suite that is labeled “Unisex.”
-There are no posted, published or circulating building maps or policies regarding these restrooms.
+There are no building maps or policies regarding these restrooms published.

-Courses on these subjects are offered on an annual basis, but Sexuality and the Law and credit for the Williams Institute Moot Court Competition are offered when student interest and faculty availability allow.
+Courses focused on on these subjects are offered on an annual basis, but Sexuality and the Law and credit for the Williams Institute Moot Court Competition are offered when student interest and faculty availability allow.
+In addition, some coverage of LGBTQ issues are covered nominally in the Constitutional Rights courses.

-A few years ago, the University of New Mexico School of Law created the position of Associate Dean of Institutional Climate and Equity.
+The University of New Mexico School of Law created the position of Associate Dean of Institutional Climate and Equity.
 This position is tasked with creating and maintaining a diverse and inclusive community based on respectful communication among students, staff, and faculty.
-As an example of efforts outside of this position, our Career Services unit has been tracking the U.S. Military Policy on Transgender individuals to make sure that recruiters that come to the Law School for the Judge Advocate General’s Office are in compliance with the Law School’s and University’s non-discrimination policies.
+Currently, the Dean is working with the UNM Division of Diversity and Inclusion, attempting to find ways to implement mandatory trainings regarding diversity, inclusion, and implicit bias for all students, staff, and faculty.
+As an example of efforts outside of the Associate Dean, our Career Services unit has been tracking the U.S. Military Policy on Transgender individuals to make sure that recruiters that come to the Law School for the Judge Advocate General’s Office are in compliance with the Law School’s and University’s non-discrimination policies.